This jerk chicken recipe combines the fiery flavors of traditional jerk spices with modern cooking techniques and the essence of the Caribbean.

 Why Is Vinegar Used?

-Vinegar takes on an umami quality, bringing in an acidic bite to the dish.
-With its higher acidic content, sitting somewhere around a pH level of 3, marinating the chicken in the vinegar marinade will break down the proteins, causing the meet to be a lot more tender.
+Vinegar balances out the meal with a bit of acidity.
+Marinating the chicken in the vinegar marinade will break down the proteins, causing the meet to be a lot more tender.

-In looking through other jerk chicken recipes, I noticed a lot of recipes called for malt vinegar.
-This version uses a combination of red and white wine vinegar.
+Although many jerk chicken recipes called for malt vinegar, I chose to go with a combination of red and white wine vinegar.
+Here’s why:

-Based on the combination of chicken and spice ingredients, I wanted to use both to bring out the different nuances in flavors while the chicken was marinating.
+Based on the combination of chicken and spice ingredients, I believe using both brought out the different nuances in flavors while the chicken was marinating.

 Malt vinegar is barely-based, and in my opinion, best used for oily, heavy dishes.
 Think fish and chips.
 This jerk chicken recipe is far from oily and will not leave you with that heavy feeling after you’ve finished eating and a strong desire to wash your hands.